Our Partnership has a range of priorities it is championing. Some of these have led to new initiatives in our region.

-The Wimmera Southern Mallee (WSM) Regional Partnership Early Years Project is now up and running and aims to streamline and coordinate services supporting young children and their families in the WSM region.
+The Wimmera Southern Mallee (WSM) Regional Partnership Early Years Project, BY FIVE, is now up and running and aims to streamline and coordinate services supporting young children and their families in the WSM region.

 The project came directly out of the Regional Partnership process, with the Partnership hearing from the community in 2016 the need to improve early years service delivery in the region where communities are often small and dispersed.

 That message was taken to the Victorian Government and the Partnership was thrilled when the Premier announced support for the initiative at the 2017 Assembly.

 Since then, the Partnership, along with the Department of Education and Training (DET), and the Department of Health and Human Services (DHHS), with support from the Murdoch Children's Research Institute, has been working to bring the initiative to life.